parodos-dev/parodos/parodos-model-api/README.md

 This project contains all the dependencies to create and configure Parodos Workflows.

 The goal of a Workflow is to achieve an outcome for a developer.
-For example,the OCP onboarding Workflow might perform all the steps to set up tooling, environment but also permissions, networking and required monitoring and security tooling.
+For example, the OCP onboarding Workflow might perform all the steps to set up tooling, environment but also permissions, networking and required monitoring and security tooling.
 After running this Workflow, not only can add developer build, deploy and test in lower level environments, but they also have an easier path to get to production with their code.

 Parodos Workflows are composed of Parodos WorkflowTasks.
 These perform the necessary steps in the Workflow to achieve the desired outcome.
 How many WorkflowTasks (steps) are required to achieve an outcome will vary across environments.